dy1io/hostathing.com/_pages/terms.md

 #### 1.3.
 User Avatars

 Users have the option to upload avatars.
 The avatars are collected for the purpose of customizing your account profile and enhancing the user experience.
+Avatars should not contain inappropriate content or personal information.

 #### 1.4.
 Server Data